Joaquin Pelle

 Hi!
 I’m a postdoc at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute), working in the Computational Relativistic Astrophysics department led by Prof. Masaru Shibata.
 My research focuses on relativistic compact objects and their electromagnetic emissions.
 I obtained my PhD from the Universidad Nacional de Córdoba in Argentina, where my advisor was Prof. Oscar Reula and I was a CONICET fellow and a member of the General Relativity and Gravitation Group.

 I’m very interested in the astrophysics of relativistic compact objects, including plasma physics, accretion and radiative processes in their extreme environments.
-Lately, I’ve been focusing on repeating nuclear transients at the center of galaxies.
-I’ve also worked in projects including modeling thermal X-ray emission from millisecond pulsars, investigating observational signatures of exotic compact objects, and modeling eruptions from black hole-accretion disk collisions.
+Lately, I’ve been focusing on repeating nuclear transients at the center of galaxies and particularly on electromagnetic signals from black hole-disk collisions.
+I’ve also worked on topics including thermal X-ray emission from millisecond pulsars and electromagnetic signatures of exotic compact objects.
 See my publications page for more details.

 I’m the main developer of Skylight, a Julia code for general-relativistic ray tracing and radiative transfer in arbitrary spacetimes.
-I’ve applied this code for producing images and spectra of the radiation from compact objects in various astrophysical settings, including some of those mentioned above.
-I’m also interested in Julia, a modern, dynamically-typed, high-performance language which combines Python-like ease of use and C-like speed, especially suited for scientific computing.
+I’ve applied this code to various astrophysical problems, including some of those mentioned above.

 selected publications